coreyjpieper/Git-Activity/README.md

 Chpt 4: But to no avail
 =======
 Chpt 1: The spy, Boris, is sent on assignment to git fetch US codes.
-Chpt 2: The fly, Loris, a CIA agent, who thought that boris smelled like garbage, which was good, and ran commit -m "slick codez" before git push origin master.
+Chpt 2: The fly, Loris, a CIA agent, who thought that boris smelled like garbage, which was good, and ran commit
->>>>>>> 4dbad2db343b64975b77a486d02f7fd020b1e81b